Everybody knows someone who's been hurt at work in rural industries.

 Conversely, rural women – the often un-sung heroes of rural industries – are well-known for their aversion to risk.
 They bring a fresh perspective to environments notorious for having ‘done it this way for years’, and exhibit innate concern for the health, safety and wellbeing of their male counterparts and the rural community at large.

-The current paradigm in rural industries suggests that when people think of ‘compliance’ with work health and safety legislation, they think of penalties, polices and procedures.
+The current paradigm in rural industries suggests that when people think of ‘compliance’ with work health and safety legislation, they think of penalties, policies and procedures.
 Box-ticking, dust collecting, perceived as costly and convoluted – and yet we forget – that the intent of compliance, is simply – just don’t kill someone.

 As key influencers in their businesses, their communities and their home life, the #PlantASeedForSafety campaign seeks to raise the voices of rural women, to harness their innate care factor and to increase their confidence in their ability to influence change.
-To turn up the volume on what’s working well within rural industries, and to dispel the myth that ‘to have safety paperwork’ is ‘to have safer outcomes’.
+To turn up the volume on what’s working well within rural industries and to dispel the myth that ‘to have safety paperwork’ is ‘to have safer outcomes’.

 To inspire rural men to make safer choices, and ultimately – to reduce the number of people hurt at work in rural industries.